willisk-main/shopifychallenge/README.md

         "quantity": 4
       }
       ```
-4. Delete an existing item `.../inventory/delete/{id}`
+4. *Delete* an existing item `/inventory/delete/{id}`
     - DELETE request to localhost:8080/inventory/delete/{id}
     - Replace {id} with the integer value of the item being deleted

-5. Download inventory items as a CSV file `/inventory/csv`
+5. *Download CSV* of inventory items `/inventory/csv`
     - GET request to localhost:8080/inventory/csv

-## Download CSV
+## One-Click CSV Download
-Download all inventory items as a CSV file with a click of a button
+Download all inventory items as a CSV file with a click of a button:

 - Navigate to localhost:8080 and open the link labeled "Click Here" (the download should begin automatically)
 - Navigating directly to localhost:8080/inventory/csv will also begin the download
 - CSV data will have the following format
-      <br/>&nbsp; (id, name, description, price, quantity)
+      <br/>&nbsp; `id, name, description, price, quantity`